 <h3>The Forward-Jump Problem: Backpatching</h3>

-middle code instructions for ors forward jump instructions to a yet unknown target address.
+When generating middle code instructions for expressions or statements, a common situation is that we generate forward jump instructions to a yet unknown target address.
 One way to solve the problem is to use <ct>backpatching</ct>, which means that we use sets to keep track of jump instructions to yet unknown target addresses, that eventually becomes set when the target addresses have become known.

 For instance, let us look at the while statement to the left.
 The parsing of expression <ct>a</ct> < <ct>b</ct> will generate the middle code in the middle and the sets to the right.
 The middle code line will a have undefined targets since we not yet know where to jump when the expression becomes evaluated to true or false.